Loszole/News_App_The_Chronicle_News/README.md

 ## Contribution

-Contributions and suggestions are welcome!
+Contributions are always welcome!
+Please create an issue or open a pull request to suggest improvements or fixes.

-1. Fork this repository.
+### Quickstart:

-2. Create your feature branch: `git checkout -b feature/my-feature`
+1. Fork the repository.
-3. Commit your changes: `git commit -am "Add new feature"`
+2. Create a feature branch: `git checkout -b feature/MyFeature`
-4. Push to your branch: `git push origin feature/my-feature`
+3. Commit your changes: `git commit -am "Describe your feature"`
-5. Open a pull request describing your enhancements.
+4. Push to your branch: `git push origin feature/MyFeature`

-Feel free to open issues for bug reports, feature requests, or general discussion.
+5. Open a pull request.

 ---